 Faculty advisors ensure these opportunities fit into your curriculum, and academic counselors facilitate the process so that all requirements are met.
 We recommend that you investigate these options and familiarize yourselves with procedures and deadlines to make the most of your appointments with both advisors.
 You should always meet with your faculty advisor first and then follow up with the appropriate academic counselor.

 International Service Learning

-Now Accepting Applications for our Summer Experiences in India, Madrid, and Thailand!
+Now Accepting Applications for our 2023 Experiences in Cambodia and Guatemala!

 The Sargent College Service Learning Program offers our students a unique opportunity to participate in faculty-led service-learning experiences which promote health education, empower communities, and cultivate educated compassionate global citizens.

 Students have the opportunity to leverage their classroom knowledge to assist health care providers and community health workers in delivering basic healthcare needs to an underserved community.
 This program is open to both undergraduate and graduate students of Sargent College interested in putting their healthcare skills to work in a developing country.

 Study Abroad and Internship Programs

 Want to spend a semester 14,000 miles away, working at a hospital in New Zealand?
 Maybe you’d prefer to study biomedical ethics in Ireland, or use the skills you’ve learned at the World Health Organization in Geneva?

 Boston University Study Abroad offers an unmatched variety of international education options for BU students.
 BU offers a variety of study abroad programs for you to choose from including the following tailored specifically for Sargent students: